Hugh Maguire (Lord of Fermanagh): Revolt

-In the summer of 1590, Maguire travelled to Dublin and met with Lord Deputy Fitzwilliam.
-They discussed the appointment of a Sheriff of Fermanagh, who would govern Maguire's lands on behalf of the Crown – Maguire was only willing to accept a sheriff "chosen of his own name".
-In October 1591, he bribed Fitzwilliam and Henry Bagenal (Marshal of the Irish Army) with 300 beeves to postpone the appointment of a sheriff.
+Maguire travelled to Dublin in summer 1590 and met with Lord Deputy William FitzWilliam.
+They discussed the appointment of a sheriff who would govern Fermanagh on behalf of the Crown, but Maguire was only willing to accept a sheriff "chosen of his own name".
+In October 1591, he bribed FitzWilliam and Henry Bagenal (Marshal of the Irish Army) with 300 beeves to postpone this appointment.